We do not currently have a class scheduled. Watch this space for updates!

 Continuing Legal Education Credits

-This course has been approved by the Florida Bar (Course No. 1605351N) for 39.0 CLE credits, including 4.0 hours of Ethics: which would allow you to complete your entire CLE requirement in one week!
+This course has been approved by the Florida Bar (Course No. 2100082N) for 49.0 CLE credits, including 5.0 hours of Ethics and 1.0 hours of Bias Elimination: which would allow you to complete almost your entire CLE requirement (other than Technology CLE) in one week!

 Christopher M. Shulman is a Federal, Circuit Civil, Family, and County Mediator and an Approved Circuit Civil and County Primary Mediation Trainer.
-Having conducted some 2600 mediations, he has earned a wealth of practical knowledge mediating in a large variety of subject matter areas.
-He has taught at the graduate level for more than 19 years and teaches various ADR courses as an Adjunct Professor at Stetson University College of Law.
-Chris is also a practicing mediator and arbitrator and has focused his energies solely on serving as the neutral since 2002.
-He has spoken at most of the Florida Dispute Resolution Center’s conferences for the past 13 years, as well as at many private ADR seminars.
-A Member of the American College of Civil Trial Mediators, the International Academy of Collaborative Professionals, and the National Academy of Distinguished Neutrals, Chris has served two 4-year terms on the Florida Supreme Court Mediator Ethics and Advisory Committee, and currently serves on the Florida Supreme Court’s Committee on ADR Rules and Policy.
+Having conducted more than 3600 mediations, he has earned a wealth of practical knowledge mediating in a large variety of subject matter areas.
+He has taught at the graduate level for more than 20 years and teaches various ADR courses as an Adjunct Professor at Stetson University College of Law.
+Chris has spoken at most of the Florida Dispute Resolution Center’s conferences for the past 16 years, as well as at many private ADR seminars.
+A Member of the International Academy of Collaborative Professionals and the National Academy of Distinguished Neutrals, Chris has served two 4-year terms on the Florida Supreme Court Mediator Ethics and Advisory Committee, completed his second 4-year term on the Florida Supreme Court’s Committee on ADR Rules and Policy in June 2020, and currently serves on the Supreme Court’s Mediator Qualifications and Disciplinary Review Board, where he has served as Chair of the Qualifications Inquiry Committee.

 “The Fine Print”